 R | | Action, Adventure, Drama

-In 18th century France, the Chevalier de Fronsac and his native American friend Mani are sent by the King to the Gevaudan province to investigate the killings of hundreds by a mysterious beast.
+In 18th-century France, the Chevalier de Fronsac and his Native American friend Mani are sent to the Gevaudan province at the king's behest to investigate the killings of hundreds by a mysterious beast.

 Gregoire De Fronsac:

 A silver bullet?
 Are you afraid of werewolves?

 Jean-Francois de Morangias: I like to sign my shots.